 Yes!
 You will have an opportunity to do a children’s program at a community school.
 The children range in age from 2–15.
 The location/school will determine how many children will be present, but usually we plan for 100 students.
 We plan to implement WASH programs for kids and train them on water and sanitation.
 We might have the opportunity to play soccer, cricket, do crafts, or other local games.

 Do we need a visa to enter your country?

 For a US citizen, you do not need to apply for a visa before coming down.
 Once you arrive in Kathmandu, you will be given a tourist visa for 30–90 days for $25 USD.
 Your passport must be valid.

 What vaccinations and medications are needed?

-We recommend that you check with your doctors (ideally 4–6 weeks before departure) for any personal medications, letting them know where and when you will be traveling.
+As an organization, we do not require that you receive any vaccinations for your trip.
+However, we strongly recommend that volunteers check cdc.gov.
+We highly recommend that you check with your doctor (ideally 4–6 weeks before departure) for any personal medications or recommendations, letting them know when you will be traveling and your destination.

 What is the recommended group size?
 Is there a max or minimum number that you can host?

 We ask that group sizes stay around 10–20 people.
 Please email us if you have any questions or special requests.